Mostowfi ol-Mamalek: Early life

 Mostowfi al-Mamalek came from an important aristocratic and well-known family of high-ranking bureaucrats during the Qajar era, originally from the province of Ashtian.
 The family are said to have their origins with the Safavids.
-Mostowfi's father was Mirza Yousof Mostowfi al-Mamalek, a bureaucrat of the Qajar court, Nasseraddin Shah's grand vizier and a Prime Minister.
-His father was also assigned to determine the new reaches of Tehran city when the population reached 150000.
+Mostowfi's father was Mirza Yousof Mostowfi al-Mamalek, a bureaucrat of the Qajar court, Naser al-Din Shah's grand vizier and a prime minister.
+His father was also assigned to determine the new reaches of the city of Tehran when the population reached 150,000.
 His grandfather was Mirza Hasan Mostowfi al-Mamalek I and was given the title of Mostofi al Mamalek under Mohammad Shah Qajar.
-Mostowfi was also second cousins with Mohammad Mossadegh.
+Mostowfi was also second cousins with Mohammad Mosaddegh, who served as Iran's Prime Minister from 1951 to 1953.

-One year before his father's death, Nasereddin Shah granted the title Mostowfi ol-Mamalek ("chief financier of the country") to the very young, Hasan.
+One year before his father's death, Naser al-Din Shah Qajar granted the title Mostowfi ol-Mamalek ("chief financier of the country") to the very young, Hasan.
 The Mostowfi ol-Mamalek family passed on the central office at the finance ministry from father to son throughout the 19th century and until the 1920s.

-When the nobility started to ridicule Hasan for being given such an important job/title at such young age, Nasereddin Shah, convinced of the young boy's talents, added the title "Aaqaa" (Sir) to Hasan's titles, thereby obliging the nobility to call him "Sir" every time they addressed him.
+When the nobility started to ridicule Hasan for being given such an important job/title at such young age, Naser al-Din Shah, convinced of the young boy's talents, added the title "Aaqaa" (Sir) to Hasan's titles, thereby obliging the nobility to call him "Sir" every time they addressed him.
 He was since frequently referred to simply as "Aaqaa" in political circles.
 However, there is a source that suggests that it was his generosity that earned him the title "Aaqaa", rather than it being bestowed upon him.

-His education began at the age of five under tutelage of Mahmud Khan Malekalshoara.
+His education began at the age of five under the tutelage of Mahmud Khan Malekalshoara.
 He studied all customary subjects such as Arabic grammar and literature, but he also had a good command of the French language.

-In 1885, subsequent to his father's death, he undertook all his responsibilities under Mossaddegh's father, Mirza Hedayatollah Vizier daftar's supervision.
+In 1885, subsequent to his father's death, he undertook all his responsibilities under Mosaddegh's father, Mirza Hedayatollah Vizier daftar's supervision.

 At the age of 18, he married Nasr-ol-Din Shah's granddaughter, Khanom Esmat el Molouk, and became a member of the royal family.